By Becky Wong

 Setting off from London and learning as we go

-Around two years ago in May 2017, myself and my partner got rid of the bulk of our belongings and packed up the little that remained into storage.
+In early May 2017, myself and my partner got rid of the bulk of our belongings and packed up the little that remained into storage.
 We had quit our full-time London jobs and let our landlord know that we wouldn’t be extending the lease on our one-bedroom flat.
 With one suitcase and a rucksack each, we boarded a flight to Italy to stay with a lovely couple in Florence for a month.

 We had planned to base ourselves for 2-3 months at a time in a different location around the UK and the rest of Europe.
 We’ve so far managed this a number of times basing ourselves in Italy, Portugal, Scotland, and Yorkshire.
 We’ve spent a month in Bulgaria and had other shorter stays in France, Spain, Brunei, USA, Norway, Malta, Switzerland, around the UK countryside to name a few.